aws-samples/eks-blueprints-for-proton/README.md

 Now that a platform administrator has configured the template that represents the organization standard for an EKS cluster, logout from the console with the administrative principle and login back with the `protondev` user you created earlier.

-> Before moving forward double-check that GitHub Actions are enabled for your repository because the next steps will eventually trigger the workflows.
-To check, in your repository go to `Settings`, `Actions` then `General` and make sure `Allow all actions and reusable workflows` is selected.

 Navigate to the `Environments` page in the Proton console and click `Create environment`.
 Select the environment template you created above and click `Configure`.

-In the `Provisioning` section select `Self-managed provisioning`.
-In the `Provisioning repository details` select `Existing repository`, in the `Repository name` select the GitHub repo you created (or forked) above and `main` as the `Branch name`.
-Provide an `Environment name`, an optional `Environment description` of your choice and click `Next`.
+- Enter the value for `Environment name`
+- In `AWS-managed provisioning role`
+   - select option `AWS-managed provisioning role`
+- Enter the value for `CodeBuild provisioning role`
+- Click 'Next' button

+You will see the EKS input variable form
-Give your cluster a name, leave the vpc_cidr as is and add your AWS IAM user (`protondev`) to the input `user`.
+- Give your cluster a name, leave the vpc_cidr as is
+- Add your AWS IAM user (protondev) to the input user
+- Add Terraform state storage S3 bucket name.
+- Add Terraform state storage S3 bucket

 You should now see something like this:
 ![configure_cluster_deployment](images/configure_cluster_deployment.png)

 The EKS Blueprints will enable the user you enter to assume an IAM role that has been defined as a Kubernetes cluster admin in the K8s RBAC (we'll play with this later).
 The list of add-ons has been provided as an example.
 Flag or unflag them at your discretion.
 Should you use this solution in production you may want to check in the EKS Blueprints all the add-ons supported and include what you need in your own Proton template.
 For example, you may want to expose the size of the cluster either in terms of nodes (min, max) or in t-shirt sizes (small, medium, large).
 This example template hard code the size of the cluster, but it's really all up to the platform team to decide what parameters to expose to developers.